hansel163/PomoTimer/README.md

 # wxPomoTimer
-A simple timer used for Pomodoro Technique and eye care using wxPython GUI framework.
+A simple timer for Pomodoro Technique and eye care with wxPython GUI framework.

 # License